ENCCS/intermediate-mpi/content/mpi-and-threads-pt1.rst

 * code now has to be correct MPI code *and* correct threaded code

-* possibility of lower performance from cache contention
+* possibility of lower performance from cache contention, when one thread writes to memory that is very close to where another thread needs to read

 * more code complexity